scope4/MCP_ScopeGreen/README.md

-MCP server for integration of ScopeGreen API with LLMs
+MCP server for integration of ScopeGreen API with LLMs.
+Visit the docs to learn how to install it and use it: https://scopegreen-main-1a948ab.d2.zuplo.dev/docs/routes/claude